 Earlier this year, the Bluetooth Special Interest Group (SIG) announced that the Bluetooth® community would once again be changing the way we connect to the world around us.
-With the release of LE Audio, the next generation of Bluetooth audio will significantly enhance audio performance.
-Now, one eagerly anticipated feature of LE Audio is here.
+With the release of Bluetooth LE Audio, the next generation of Bluetooth audio will significantly enhance audio performance.
+Now, one eagerly anticipated feature of Bluetooth LE Audio is here.

 Higher Quality and Lower Power

 For years, developers have created some amazing innovations within the parameters of the SBC codec, but the Low Complexity Communications Codec (LC3) is opening new opportunities to expand the limits of wireless audio.